Charles Kickham: Irish People

 In mid-1863, Stephens informed his colleagues he wished to start a newspaper, with financial aid from O’Mahony and the Fenian Brotherhood in America.
 The offices were established at 12 Parliament Street, almost at the gates of Dublin Castle.
 The first number of The Irish People appeared on 28 November 1863.
 The staff of the paper along with Kickham were Luby and Denis Dowling Mulcahy as the editorial staff.
 O’Donovan Rossa and James O’Connor had charge of the business office, with John Haltigan being the printer.
 John O'Leary was brought from London to take charge in the role of Editor.
 Shortly after the establishment of the paper, Stephens departed on an America tour, and to attend to organizational matters.
 Before leaving, he entrusted to Luby a document containing secret resolutions on the Committee of Organization or Executive of the IRB.
 Though Luby intimated its existence to O’Leary, he did not inform Kickham as there seemed no necessity.
 This document would later form the basis of the prosecution against the staff of the Irish People.
 The document read:

-Kickham's first contribution to the Irish People appeared in the third number titled, “Leaves from a Journal,” based on a journal kept by Kickham on his way to America in 1863.
+Kickham's first contribution to The Irish People appeared in the third number titled, “Leaves from a Journal,” based on a journal kept by Kickham on his way to America in 1863.
 This article left no doubt as to his literary capacity according to O’Leary.
-The third edition also saw the last article by Stephens titled "Felon-setting" a much used phrase now to the Irish political vocabulary.
+The third edition also saw the last article by Stephens titled "Felon-setting", a much-used phrase now to the Irish political vocabulary.

-It would fall to Kickham, as a good Catholic to tackle the priests, though not exclusively with articles such as “Two Sets of Principles,” a rebuff to the doctrines laid down by Lord Carlisle, and “A Retrospect” dealing with the tenant-right movement chiefly but also the events of the recent past and their bearing on the present.
-Kickham would articulate the attitude held by the IRB in relation to priests, or more particularly in politics:
+It would fall to Kickham, as a good Catholic, to tackle the priests, though not exclusively with articles such as "Two Sets of Principles", a rebuff to the doctrines laid down by Lord Carlisle, and "A Retrospect", dealing with the tenant-right movement chiefly but also the events of the recent past and their bearing on the present.
+Kickham articulated the attitude held by the IRB in relation to priests, or more particularly in politics:

 On 15 July 1865, American-made plans for a rising in Ireland were discovered when the emissary lost them at Kingstown railway station.
 They found their way to Dublin Castle and to Superintendent Daniel Ryan head of G Division.
-Ryan had an informer within the offices of the Irish People named Pierce Nagle, he supplied Ryan with an "action this year" message on its way to the IRB unit in Tipperary.
-With this information, Ryan raided the offices of the Irish People on Thursday 15 September, followed by the arrests of O’Leary, Luby and O’Donovan Rossa.
+Ryan had an informer within the offices of The Irish People named Pierce Nagle.
+He supplied Ryan with an "action this year" message on its way to the IRB unit in Tipperary.
+With this information, Ryan raided the offices of The Irish People on Thursday 15 September, followed by the arrests of O’Leary, Luby, and O’Donovan Rossa.
 Kickham was caught after a month on the run.
 Stephens would also be caught but with the support of Fenian prison warders, John J. Breslin and Daniel Byrne was less than a fortnight in Richmond Bridewell when he vanished and escaped to France.
 The last number of the paper is dated 16 September 1865.